-Zephyr is currently required to make annual advance royalty payments in terms of its Mining Lease and Agreement in the amount of US\$25,000 per year.
+Zephyr is currently required to make annual advance royalty payments in terms of its Mining Lease and Agreement in the amount of US\$ 25,000 per year.
 These advance royalties can be applied in the future to reduce the actual production royalty expense incurred.
-The Company paid and recorded the 2022 obligation in fiscal 2021.
-To date Zephyr has made advance royalty payments totalling US\$525,000 which can be so applied.
+The Company paid and recorded the 2023 obligation in fiscal 2022, and the 2022 obligation in fiscal 2021.
+To date, advance royalty payments total US\$554,000 which can be so applied.
 Zephyr USA is also obliged to make a payment of US\$90,000 in the event of embarking on an underground program.